 Recycle Your Old Exercise Equipment

 Throwing your old exercise equipment in a skip or rubbish bin is not an eco-friendly practice.
-The equipment will end up in the landfill.
+The equipment will end up in the landfill as will the electronics and plastic that they may contain.
 Exercise machines, such as treadmills and cycles, contain materials that can pollute the water, air, and soil in the area you dump them.
 Because exercise equipment is not biodegradable, it will remain in the landfill for hundreds of years, polluting the biosphere.

 Recycling your old exercise equipment, on the other hand, is a viable option to protect the environment.
 Many recycling programs in the UK recycle steel and plastic material from such equipment.
 Recycled plastic and steel can be used in the production of new materials and products.